 Treatment by Osteopath may:

-- Reduce stress in the ligament – The stress placed on the ligament causing the tiny tears is the reason you are suffering from plantar fasciitis.
+Reduce stress in the ligament.
+To reduce inflammation you have to lower the stress placed on the ligament causing the tiny tears is the reason you are suffering from plantar fasciitis.
 If you do not take steps to reduce this stress, then pain and inflammation will continue to occur.
-Osteopaths can help remove some of the stress from the ligament and give it an opportunity to heal through adjustments.
+Osteopathic manipulative treatment can help remove some of the stress from the ligament and give it an opportunity to heal through adjustments.

-- Minimise secondary injuries – Remember one of the things that can happen when you are suffering from this condition is a change in your gait to try to reduce the pain you experience.
-Using Osteopathic care as part of your treatment plan will help minimise the misalignments caused by a change in your gait – misalignments that can cause problems in other parts of your body, like your feet, elbows, hips and lower back, if left untreated.
+Minimise secondary injuries.
+Remember one of the things that can happen when you are suffering from this condition is a change in your gait to try to reduce the pain you experience.
+Using Osteopathic care as part of your treatment plan will help minimize the misalignments caused by a change in your gait.
+Misalignments that can cause problems in other parts of your body, like your feet, elbows, hips and lower back, if left untreated.